Firearms regulation in Switzerland: Carrying guns

 To carry a firearm in public or outdoors (and for a militia member to carry a firearm other than his issued weapons while off-duty), a person must have a gun carrying permit (Waffentragbewilligung, permis de port d'armes, permesso di porto di armi; art.
 27 WG/LArm), which in most cases is issued only to private citizens working in occupations such as security.
 It is, however, quite common to see a person in military service or a sport shooter to be en route with his rifle, albeit unloaded.
-The issue of such exceptional permits are extremely selective (see #Conditions_for_obtaining_a_Carrying_Permit).
+The issue of such exceptional permits is extremely selective (see #Conditions_for_obtaining_a_Carrying_Permit).

 However, it is permissible to carry firearms in public or outdoors if the holder (art.
 27 § 4 WG/LArm):